hatton/geckofxHtmlToPdf/README.md

 geckofxHtmlToPdf
 ================

-Command line and .net component for making pdfs from html, using the gecko engine, as wrapped by [geckofx](https://bitbucket.org/geckofx "geckofx").
+Command line and .net component for making pdfs from html, using the Mozilla Gecko engine (which powers Firefox), as wrapped by [geckofx](https://bitbucket.org/geckofx "geckofx").

 This project is just getting started, consider it alpha quality.